qzhangli/Deep-Q-Network-Notes/Chapter1.md

 - S1: Environment transitions to a new state S1 — new frame.
 - R1: Environment gives some reward R1 to the agent — we’re not dead (Positive Reward +1).

+Markov Decision Process (MDP): the process to maximize the cumulative reward.